 Framework Overview

 The California Environmental Flows Framework (hereafter the Framework) is a management approach that provides technical guidance to help managers efficiently develop scientifically defensible environmental flow recommendations.
 Environmental flow recommendations consist of instream flow criteria that balance human and ecological needs for water.
 The Framework was developed to help managers improve the speed, consistency, standardization, and technical rigor in establishing environmental flow recommendations statewide.
+An overview of the Framework is available in the fact sheet here.
 There are 12 steps in the Framework, which are divided into three main sections and encompass multiple tools and standardized methodologies.
 The key objectives of the Framework are to:

 The first two Sections of the Framework support development of consistent, scientifically-supported ecological flow criteria – i.e., quantifiable metrics that describe ranges of flows that must be maintained within a stream and its margins to support the natural functions of healthy ecosystems.
 Upon this scientific foundation, users are then able to develop environmental flow recommendations that take human uses and other water management objectives into consideration.
 These environmental flow recommendations are expressed as a “rule set” of flow requirements that are informed by ecological flow criteria that satisfy ecosystem water needs, but also other water management objectives.